mydcxiao/BackpropNEAT_Gym/README.md

   </tr>
 </table>

-Back-Propagation Neuroevolution of Augmenting Topologies (BackpropNEAT) algorithm in numpy and jax, built for multicore use and OpenAI's gym interface.
+BackPropagation Neuroevolution of Augmenting Topologies (BackpropNEAT) algorithm in numpy and jax, built for multicore use and OpenAI's gym interface.

 This repo is based on [PrettyNEAT](https://github.com/google/brain-tokyo-workshop/tree/master/WANNRelease/prettyNEAT) and [neat-python](https://github.com/CodeReclaimers/neat-python).
 Keeps the original functionalities of *PrettyNEAT* (fixed some bugs though) and added JAX backpropagation support to update weights of the neural network.
-For neat-python, it's keeped as a submodule with no modification.
+For *neat-python*, it's keeped as a submodule with no modification.
 While inherited class and interface is used in the training scripts for JAX backpropagation support.
 Additional experiments are added as OpenAI's Gym interface for [slimevolley](https://github.com/hardmaru/slimevolleygym) and simple backprop two-class classification.

 Original NEAT paper by Ken Stanley and Risto Miikkulainen: [Evolving Neural Networks Through Augmenting Topologies](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.28.5457&rep=rep1&type=pdf)